fadden/6502bench/SourceGen/RuntimeData/README.md

 # Runtime Data #

 Symbol files and extension scripts are split into directories by platform manufacturer.
+General-purpose scripts are in the `Common` directory.

-A Visual Studio project (`RuntimeData.csproj`) exists in the source tree so you can edit scripts with IntelliSense and error highlighting.
+A Visual Studio project (`RuntimeData.csproj`) exists in the source tree so you can edit platform-specific scripts with IntelliSense and error highlighting.
 Everything in this directory is distributed as source, not in compiled form; all compilation occurs at run time.

+The `Tips` directory holds the files used by the "daily tips" feature, and `TestData` has some files used by the regression tests.

 ## SystemDefs.json ##